On bi-skew braces and brace blocks

 \section{Abstract}

 L.~N.~Childs defined a bi-skew brace to be a skew brace such that if we swap the role of the two operations, then we find again a skew brace.

 In this paper, we give a systematic analysis of bi-skew braces.
-We study nilpotency and solubility, and connections between bi-skew braces and solutions of the Yang--Baxter equation.
-Further, we use bi-skew braces as a tool to solve a classification problem proposed by L.~Vendramin.
+We study nilpotency and solubility, and connections between bi-skew braces and set-theoretic solutions of the Yang--Baxter equation.
+Further, we deal with Byott's conjecture in the case of bi-skew braces, and we use bi-skew braces as a tool to solve a classification problem proposed by L.~Vendramin.

-In the final part, we deal with brace blocks, defined by A.~Koch to be families of group operations on a given set such that every two of them form a bi-skew brace.
+In the final part, we investigate brace blocks, defined by A.~Koch to be families of group operations on a given set such that any two of them yield a bi-skew brace.
 We provide a characterisation of brace blocks, illustrate how all known constructions in literature follow in a natural way from our characterisation, and give several new examples.